archivesunleashed/archivesunleashed.org/content/new-york/index.md

 For those adventurers who’d like to check out New York attractions, you may want to check out the [Official Visitor's Guide to New York City](https://www.nycgo.com).
 Some of our favourite spots to visit include:

-* [Empire State Building Observatory](https://www.esbnyc.com) - check out the stunning 360 view of the city from a building that has its own zip code!
+* [Empire State Building Observatory](https://www.esbnyc.com) - check out the stunning 360 degree view of the city from a building that has its own zip code!
 * [Statue of Liberty](https://www.nps.gov/stli/index.htm) - this iconic statue was a gift from the French in 1886 as a symbol of freedom and democracy.
 Visitors can tour the pedestal or crown!
 * [Times Square](https://www.timessquarenyc.org) - there's never a dull moment when you visit what has been referred to as "The Crossroads of the World".
 * [Central Park](http://www.centralparknyc.org) - this urban park covers 843 acres and includes various landscapes (geological, wooded areas and watercourses), landmarks, sculptures, exhibits, recreational facilities, and is home to over 571 species.